rafzarf/rafzarf/README.md

 ### Hello, All!  大傢好！ 👋

-I am Rafza Ray Firdaus 馮樂佳, an Automation Engineering student from Politeknik Manufaktur Bandung, familiar with C# and Python.
+I am Rafza Ray Firdaus 馮樂佳, familiar with C# and Python.
 I'm interested in building Smart Manufacturing implementation and optimizing the system with AI/ML.

 <!--
 **rafzarf/rafzarf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.